arsy786/football-club-management-system/README.md

 ```

 - Can use Java Bean Validation annotations on fields (@NonBlank, @Email, etc.) to validate user inputs.
-- Some annotations accept additional attributes, but the message attribute is common to all of them.
+- Some annotations accept additional attributes, but the "message" attribute is common to all of them.
 This is the message that will usually be rendered when the value of the respective property fails validation.

+NOTE: Use the annotations from javax.validation.constraints.* for adding validation in the DTO layer.

 Java Bean Validation example:
 ```java